Tuning Your MySQL InnoDB Buffer Pool for Peak Performance

 One of the most impactful tuning parameters for InnoDB is innodb_buffer_pool_size.
 Setting this correctly is paramount.
 There's no one-size-fits-all answer, as the optimal size depends on several factors:

-• Total System RAM: The buffer pool should not consume so much memory that it starves the operating system or other critical processes.
-A common recommendation is to allocate 50% to 75% of your total system RAM to the buffer pool on a dedicated database server.
+• Total System RAM: The buffer pool should not consume so much memory that it starves the operating system, MySQL connection memory, backup tools, monitoring agents, or other local processes.
+A common starting range is 50% to 75% of RAM on a dedicated database server.
+Some dedicated servers can run higher, but only after checking swap and memory pressure.

 • Workload Characteristics: Read-heavy workloads benefit more from a larger buffer pool than write-heavy ones.